jimratliff/GenoMac-system/scripts/spawn/0_README.md

 Within the group of resident users:
 - Each user belongs to a user class (other than the superintendent class).
 - Each user class is assigned a volume (on which the home directories of the users of this user class reside).
-- The users of this user class are each a login password that is the same as the passphrase assigned to the user class’s volume.
+- The users of this user class are each assigned a common login password, that is the same as the passphrase assigned to the user class’s volume.
 - Thus, each user’s login password is the same as the passphrase required to mount the volume on which the user’s home directory resides.
 - Every user must know the credentials for a superintendent-class user, i.e., one whose home directory resides on the startup volume, in order that, at boot, the user can mount the volume holding the user’s home directory.
 ### Volumes